artist * bhakta

 “I was born in South Africa beneath the Southern Cross, where my earliest teachers were trees, birds, and the red soil under my feet.
 From the beginning I listened to the natural world and shaped it into song, story, and art.
 I became an international artist, exhibiting in museums and galleries for over two decades, yet the deeper call of the Earth eventually led me away from that world.
 A pivotal encounter in the desert with a Viper became an initiation, reminding me that creativity is inseparable from the wisdom of nature.
 Today I create sanctuaries on the land, work with sound and energy, and guide others in restoring their connection to Earth and ancestry.
 My art and practice serve beauty, the living planet, and those ready to hear the ancients again.”

-Anja is a visual artist based in Northern New Mexico.
+Anja Marais is a visual artist based in Northern New Mexico.
 She studied Sculpture at the University of Pretoria and received her B.F.A. from the University of South Africa in 1999.
-Her work explores thresholds between the human and more-than-human world, often through sculpture, installation, and ritual environments that engage sound, story, and ancestral knowledge.
+Her work explores thresholds between the human and more-than-human world, often through sculpture, installation, and ritual environments that engage sound, story, and ancestral presence.